Block pages

 -

-Block pages that can't be bypassed
+Block: Block pages that can't be bypassed

 -

-Block pages that can be bypassed
+Warn: Block pages that can be bypassed

 |

-Block pages that CAN'T be bypassed |
+Block Block pages that CAN'T be bypassed |

-When the Block detection mode is selected, users are not able to bypass any block pages that appear.
+When the Block detection mode is configured, users are not able to bypass any block pages that appear.
 Block pages in Block mode prevent the user from accessing the relevant downloaded file or the relevant URL.
-"Block" website block pages enable users to "report a detection issue."
-Users can "report a detection issue" when a block page appears for a certain site, but the user believes that the site is safe to visit.
-After submitting the issue, the user will be not be given access to the site - until the site is approved by the FortiMail Workspace Security IR Team. |

 |

-Block pages that CAN be bypassed |
+Warn Block pages that CAN be bypassed |

 For details on the detection modes, see Detection Settings.

-Customizing block pages
+Customizing messages in detection block pages

 See also: